-Halloysite containing (kaolin-like) mineral plastic clay.
+A halloysite-containing (kaolin-like) mineral plastic clay.
 Raw Helmer Kaolin clay is a cream-white burning material.
 We process it in no other way than simple grinding.
 The raw lump form is comparatively white and clean.
-In the quarry the seam of clay contains some isolated stringers of darker burning iron material, these are ground and blended with the rest of the material.
+In the quarry the seam of clay contains some isolated stringers of darker burning iron material, these get ground and blended with the rest of the material.

 Mineralogically, Helmer kaolin contains kaolinte and halloysite clay minerals (and small amounts of others of course).
 Its halloysite content is one of the factors that makes it useful for certain special purpose non-ceramic applications.
 Plainsman does not currently monitor the mineralogy (e.g. halloysite content) of this material.

 Helmer Kaolin is prized by potters for its flashing properties during firing (flashing refers to brown and red surface coloration on unglazed areas that develops during wood firing).
 The chemical or physical phenomena responsible for this behavior has not been clearly explained and there is much disagreement in currect speculation.